a-sporez/OSINT-Casualties/README.md

 https://github.com/a-sporez/OSINT---Cast-Lead/blob/main/frontend_database.md

-### To convert excel file into markdown, export from excel or download from google docs as CSV format, rename the file to "data.csv" and run the sorter or wait for maintainer to run the script.
-Copy the result and replace "frontend_database.md" with it.
+### To convert excel file into markdown, export from excel or download from google docs as CSV format, rename the file to "data.csv" and put in the "input" folder.
+Run the sorter or wait for maintainer to run the script.
+Copy the resulting "database.md" in "output" and replace "frontend_database.md" with it.
 The archived files allow anyone to do version control without logging in to Github or needing a Github account.
+I will automate this later but for now it is acceptable graceful handling.

 https://github.com/a-sporez/OSINT---Cast-Lead/blob/main/input/data.csv